internet-sicherheit/eBGF/docs/Introduction.md

-# Introduction to the Scope of the eco Blockchain Governance Framework
+# Introduction to the eco Blockchain Governance Framework

 ## Governance for decentralised systems